5 Things You Need to Know Before Using 360 Degree Evaluation - Part 2

-- Select the right assessment.
-A Google search for “360 evaluation” deliver over 36 million results.
+2. Select the right assessment.
+A Google search for 360 self assessment delivers over 71 million results in under 1/2 second.
 There are thousands of tools claiming to be the best.
 How do you choose?
 In the perfect world, no assessment would be needed because managers, peers, and direct reports alike would be able to offer verbal and written feedback on a continuous, unfiltered basis.
 But that’s not happening nor is it likely to happen anytime soon.
 The right 360 evaluation questionnaire then is one that jump starts the conversation.
 No 360 evaluation system should be selected that does not allow for open-ended comments in addition to whatever other system is used to rate individuals.
 Without the ability of raters to offer comments, the 360 becomes no more than a report card.
-The best choice will depend on your culture, your sophistication, and your budget.
+The best multi-rater feedback software will depend on your culture, your sophistication, and your budget.
 What is best for your organization might not be the shortest or the cheapest.
 And then again it might be.

 The best 360 evaluation process for your company is the one that raises awareness of individual performance and gets employees talking and behaving in a positive way.
 Whether it comes from single scale, dual-scale, or what one group calls “semi-ipsative” evaluation models doesn’t really matter.
 If an employee can’t take his results, write a development plan, and work toward improving his performance without an extensive learning, the format of the report is meaningless and the process will fail under its own weight.